 - Anker USB-C to Micro-USB adapters

 OK, OK.
 This is a good deal larger (and a bit more expensive) than your traditional smartphone accessory.
 Nevertheless, Google's Daydream View headset is something you should definitely consider buying alongside your new Pixel.
 Google's new phones are the first to be fully Daydream-certified, and ready for use with Google's new VR platform.
-Here's what Russell Holly had to say when he tried Daydream for the first time:
+Here's what Russell Holly had to say in his review: